 Here are our top tips to help you keep your velvet covers to look fresh, and age gracefully over time:

 Regular care and attention are the best friends of velvet, but sometimes despite our best efforts accidents do happen.
 You may need to enlist the support of an expert, and have velvet covers professionally cleaned to remove spots or stains.
 When it comes to regular clearing, our velvets are the only Maker&Son fabrics that cannot be machine washed at home, so we recommend dry cleaning as the best approach.

 We love our Velvet, and we hope you do too.
 We believe that by understanding velvet and by taking that little bit of regular care and extra attention you’ll see that they age with grace and elegance.
-When in doubt, please consult our Care Guide on our Get Inspired page.
+When in doubt, please consult our Care Guide.